sbt/website/src/reference/04-Howto/03-Howto-Generating-Files.md

 Hi
 ```

 Change `Compile` to `Test` to make it a test source.

-For efficiency, you
-would only want to generate sources when necessary and not every run.
+**NOTE:** You should cache generated sources for efficiency to avoid regenerating them in every build.
+You can use `sbt.Tracked.{ inputChanged, outputChanged }` for it.

 By default, generated sources are not included in the packaged source
 artifact.
 To do so, add them as you would other mappings.
 See